-Hold at Least 2 Open Houses Each Week
+Hold at Least Two Open Houses Each Week

 Make Sure Your Space Is Well-Lit

-“Good lighting is really important to make your place show better and to look nicer overall,” said Kuperman.
+“Good lighting is really important to make your place show better and to look nicer overall,” Kuperman said.
 “LED and smart bulbs are a great choice when you don’t have natural lighting.
 This is a simple trick that makes such a huge difference.”

 You can buy LED light bulbs for as little as $4 a bulb, so this is a cheap and easy way to get your home to sell faster.

 “No matter how nice your home is, if it is not clean, it loses tons of value in the eyes of a buyer,” Ross said.
 “People can overlook some things, but not dirt, dust, mildew and grunge.”

 In addition to doing the basics such as making beds and emptying the wastebaskets, pay attention to less obvious areas as well.